 10 Mimosa Hostilis tenuiflora Seeds, 'Jurema' plant, Calif.

-Genuine Mimosa hostilis Seeds from San Diego.
-A tropical, fast growing, thorny vine; key part of the traditional shaman Ayahuasca or Jurema formulas in South America.
+Genuine Mimosa hostilis Seeds from Brazil.
+A tropical, fast growing, thorny vine.
 Super fast grower, can grow an inch per day.
-A US best seller, but will not grow outside semi-tropical areas without winter cover.
+A WBTC best seller, but will not grow outside semi-tropical areas without winter cover.
 Phalaris is a good alternative for most of the USA.
 Not suitable as a house plant unless you don't mind thorns or like to clip the little buggers.
 Greenhouse or protect from frost.
 Even slight frost can kill an entire plant.
-Prefers temps above 60F at all times.
+Needs temps above 60F at all times to thrive.
 It prefers a humid environment with temps around 80F.
 Established plants are a bit more frost resistant, but best to cover like any other tropical.
 Roots can get quite large, so not really suitable for containers.

 Improve germination three to six fold by mimicking the effects of a forest fire.
 Seeds lie dormant for years waiting for a forest fire event.
-Germination is only 15% without scarification, OR, over 90% with proper seed scarification.
+Germination is only 15% without scarification, OR, about 90% with heat treatment.
 So always do the following:

-Afternoon shade or filtered light is best.
-A tall trellis or scorched trees may needed for support, but can be pruned into many shapes.
+Afternoon shade or all filtered light is best.
+A tall trellis or scorched trees may needed for support, but it can be pruned into many shapes.

 Vines can grow an inch per day.
 NO FROST!
 Tropical plant with thorns.